 The B.S.H.S. degree is an option for students who enter the M.O.T.
-Program without an earned undergraduate degree.
-M.O.T. students have an opportunity to earn a bachelor's degree once they have completed: (a) all of the core curriculum requirements for a baccalaureate degree in the State of Texas, and (b) successfully complete at least one year of the M.O.T.
+Program without a undergraduate degree.
+M.O.T. students have an opportunity to earn a bachelor's degree once they have successfully completed: (a) all of the core curriculum requirements for a baccalaureate degree in the State of Texas, and (b) at least one year of the M.O.T.
 Program coursework.
 Requirements and eligibility for this degree are handled by the School of Allied Health Sciences Office of Admissions.
+The B.S.H.S degree will be phased out after May 2014.